Haryana: 19 Congress MLAs seek leadership change, key role for Hooda | Politics

 - India

-Nineteen Congress MLAs from Haryana sought a ''strong leadership'' for the party in the state, favoring a key role for former chief minister Bhupinder Singh Hooda.
+Nineteen Congress MLAs from Haryana sought a ''strong leadership'' for the party in the state, favouring a key role for former chief minister Bhupinder Singh Hooda.

-The suggestion was made by the opposition legislators at a meeting with the party's Haryana in-charge at the All-India Congress Committee (AICC) in New Delhi on Thursday, according to a participant.
+The suggestion was made by the opposition legislators at a meeting with Vivek Bansal, the party’s Haryana incharge at the All-India Congress Committee (AICC), in New Delhi on Thursday, according to a participant.

 The MLAs also raised the issue that the party does not have district unit chiefs for the past eight years.